 McGrew - Hagans Memorabilia has been donated over the years by family descendents and community members and is on display for public viewing during various programs.
 One special feature in the collection is a cane that McGrew had made and presented to fellow statesman and kinsman William T. Willey.

-Other special items are commemorative family pieces such as a child's cup inscribed from grandfather James to his grandson and namesake James II, donated by great-grandson Dr. John R. McGrew; an autograph book given by James to his grandson Edward Heermans; Mrs. McGrew's cap, and dresser scarf, all donated by McGrew's great-granddaughter Martha Heermans Tittl; an ink pot McGrew purchased while traveling in the Far East, donated by great-great-granddaughter Mary Ann Trotter Glenn; and Hagans' keepsakes, donated by great-great-great-grandson A. Hudson Glenn IV.
+Other special items are commemorative family pieces, including a bookcase which once stood in McGrew's own library.
+It has come to us from his great-granddaughter, the late Martha Heermans Tittl and today holds treasures from various branches of the McGrew family, such as a child's cup inscribed from grandfather James to his grandson and namesake James II, donated by great-grandson Dr. John R. McGrew; an ink pot McGrew purchased while traveling in the Far East, donated by great-great-granddaughter, the late Mary Ann Trotter Glenn; and Hagans' keepsakes, donated by great-great-great-grandson, the late A. Hudson Glenn IV.

 Hagans' Family Bibles